Sea kayak: Material

 Most rigid production kayaks are now made out of fiberglass, rotomolded polyethylene, thermoformed plastic, blow moulded polyethylene or carbon-kevlar.
 More exotic materials include carbon fiber and foam core.
 Some kayaks are hand-built from plywood or wood strips covered with fiberglass.
 Skin-on-frame kayaks are built on wood or aluminum frames covered in canvas, dacron, or other fabrics, and may include inflatable tubes called sponsons.

 Marine grade plywood available today provides a high strength to weight ratio for kayak construction.

 Inflatable kayaks may be made from cheaper polyvinyl chloride (PVC) with a nylon outer skin to resist abrasion, or more expensive single-skin designs made from hypalon which is very tough and easy to dry after use.

-Bow, stern, and deck

-There are many design approaches for the bow, stern, and deck of kayaks.
-Some kayaks have upturned bows, which are meant to provide better performance when paddling into waves, as well as better wave-shedding ability.
-Other kayaks achieve this through increased buoyancy in the bow.
-Kayaks with unobstructed stern decks may ease certain types of self-rescue.
-Waterproof bulkheads in modern kayaks provide flotation in the event of capsize.

-Sea kayak decks typically include one or more hatches for easy access to the interior storage space inside.
-Kayak decks usually include attachment points for deck lines of various kinds, which are aids in self-rescue and attachment points for above-deck equipment or luggage.

-Cockpits can be of several designs.
-They can be large or small.
-A large keyhole cockpit can give the advantages of both, and combine firm contact between paddler and boat, while offering relatively easier access.

 Equipment

 Sea kayaking is a popular way to explore Kealakekua Bay, Hawaii.

 Sea kayaks have a wide range of hull designs, which greatly expands their range of performance.
 Designs can accommodate a wide range of physical fitness, or usage.
 Boats come in many lengths, whereby shorter boats are generally more maneuverable, and longer boats generally travel straighter and faster.
 Width of beam can affect a boat's stability, speed, and ability to bring to an edge.
 The amount of rocker (the curve from bow to stern) can greatly affect the ability of a boat to turn.

 Many have steering gear or tracking aids in the form of rudders or skegs.
 In most cases, rudders are attached at the stern and operated by lines (wire or synthetics such as Spectra) from foot pedals in the cockpit.
 Rudders are typically retractable for beach landings.
 Skegs are typically retractable straight blades that drop from a well in the stern of the boat.
 Both devices assist in paddling when a strong wind or waves are coming from a direction other than directly in front.
 Some skegs may be more effective at countering pitch, roll and yaw.